-Most researchers suggest that slotted ports produce flat sound whereas the rounded port gives a more tubular sound.
+Most researchers suggest that slotted ports produce a flat sound whereas rounded port gives a more tubular sound.

 Another factor to consider is the velocity peak of the air.
 Remember when using a slotted port, it should never be narrow for that will increase air velocity leading to friction that will eventually cause the noise.
 When considering velocity, rounded ports always come in handy.